Frequently Asked Questions

 Question: How can I fluff up my batting and remove creases?

 Because the batting is folded in the package, the layers of the batting may compress and creases may form over time.
-The best way to rejuvenate its loft and remove creases is to use a steamer if you have access to one.
-If not, then you can unfold the batting and let it rest overnight or fluff it in a dryer with a damp towel for 10 minutes on a low setting.
+The best way to rejuvenate its loft is to unfold the batting and let it rest overnight or fluff it in a dryer with a damp towel for a few minutes on a low setting.

 Question: Why does my quilt batting have stripes?